ubyjerome/JSONBin-ORM/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the GPL v3 License.
+See the [LICENSE](./LICENSE) file for details.

+## Schema Information

+Explore supported schema types and samples in the [schema types](./schema-types.md) file.

 ## Contributing